elliotrap/Widgeme/README.md

 This repository only contains the Swift source files.
 You may need to open the `Widgeme.xcodeproj` in Xcode and add a widget extension target to build the widget on a device or simulator.

+### Entitlements

+The app requires a `Widgeme.entitlements` file to enable CloudKit.
+The sample file in this repository uses a placeholder container identifier (`iCloud.com.example.widgeme`).
+Update it to match your own iCloud container before building.